Why Kendall Jenner Got Fed Up With Her

 Turns out, mom(ager) really is always right.
 In 2016, Kris Jenner had reportedly warned Kendall against buying her West Hollywood home because it's in a party-heavy area above the Sunset Strip in L.A. (the illustrious Chateau Marmont is nearby), where break-ins are a bigger likelihood than in a gated community.
 Unfortunately for Kendall, Kris knew what she was talking about.

-In March, TMZ reported that burglars got away with over $200,000 worth of Kendall's jewelry.
+In March, TMZ reported that burglars got away with over $200,000 worth of Kendall's jewellery.
 And back in November 2016, a man was arrested for stalking her at the property.

 "I was like: 'No, you need to leave!'" she recalled on an episode of Keeping Up with the Kardashians.
 "I called one of my friends immediately — I’m sobbing, crying.
 He's at my window, banging on my window screaming at me.
 I finally start backing out and I get to my gate, the gate opens and I get out and all of a sudden he starts running after me.
 At that moment is when my friends pulled up.
 They had him sit on the curb and we waited for the police to come, and I'm like crying, freaking out."
 The man, Shavaughn McKenzie, ended up being slapped with a restraining order.